Programs Opioids Clinical Primer Resources Recommendations for the use of slow-release oral morphine as opioid agonist therapy

 Related Resources

-Health Quality Ontario Standards: Opioid Prescribing for Chronic Pain
+Health Quality Ontario Standards: Opioid Use Disorder (Opioid Addiction)

 This quality standard includes: quality statements, patient reference guide, recommendations for adoption and a getting started guide.